NATIONAL SECURITY COORDINATOR

 MR. ABDULAI CAULKER

-He has worked with several development and/or donor partners including UNDP, DfID, ADB, IMATT, ISAT, etc. and has represented Sierra Leone in a number of high-level security conferences around Africa.
+He has worked with several developments and/or donor partners including UNDP, DfID, ADB, IMATT, ISAT, etc. and has represented Sierra Leone in a number of high-level security conferences around Africa.

 DR. AHMED A. SANNOH